cloudfoundry/cf-deployment/README.md

 and enables diego-specific features such as ssh access to apps by default.
-- deploys jobs to handle platform data persistence using the cf-mysql release for databases and the CAPI release's WebDAV job for blob storage.
+- deploys jobs to handle platform data persistence using singleton versions of the cf-mysql release for databases and the CAPI release's WebDAV job for blob storage.
+See [database section](deployment-guide.md#databases) of the deployment guide for more resilient options.
 - assumes load-balancing will be handled by the IaaS or an external deployment.